joesb/helios360/content/handbook/index.md

 Here is a working definition:

-The Chief Delivery Officer (CDO) is a key leadership role.{.padding-inline-start-lg .margin-block-start-vlg .padding-block-start-lg .border-block-start}
+The Chief Delivery Officer (CDO) is a key leadership role.{.padding-inline-start-lg .margin-block-start-vlg .padding-block-start-vlg .border-block-start-md}

 Normally an executive-level role, the CDO works closely with other leaders in the organisation — the CEO, Chief Technology Officer, Creative Director, Chief Operating Officer, Commercial Director, and so on — to align the client delivery strategy with both the business goals and customers' needs.{.padding-inline-start-lg}